CV vs Resume: what’s the difference between those two? Find out whether you should write a resume or a CV based on where you live.

-This theatre resume guide will help you get there with:
+This theater resume guide will help you get there with:

-- A theatre resume template that will let you step on the stage.
+- A theater resume template that will let you step on the stage.

 - How to format your acting credits on theater resumes.

-- Adjustments to make when writing a theatre resume with no experience.
+- Adjustments to make when writing a theater resume with no experience.

 - Expert hints to increase the chances of getting an audition.

 Are you ready to step on the stage?